Serial F:

 reincarnation of the High Priest Yetaxa.
 Now regarded as a living deity,

-And how will the Doctor react to Barbara's decision?
+the Doctor react to Barbara's decision?

-twenty-six already agreed to.
-A month and a half later, on February 13th,
+beyond the twenty-six to which he'd already agreed.
+A month and a half

-1964, the go-ahead was finally given for the entirety of the programme's
+later, on February 13th, 1964, the green light was finally given for the

-fifty-two week season.
-Shortly thereafter, during the production of
+thereafter, during the production of Marco

-Marco Polo, story editor David Whitaker asked
+Polo, story editor David Whitaker asked that serial's writer,

-newly-approved second half of Doctor Who's season.
+half of Doctor Who's season.

 Whereas Marco Polo had sprung from Lucarotti's